decretist/Dissertation/Chapter1/chapter1.md

 privilege mentions neither Bologna nor those involved in legal studies specifically.[^26]

-The main point to take away from this discussion is that while I agree with the consensus that the teaching of Roman and canon law were going concerns in Bologna by around 1110 and 1130 respectively, the reader should keep in mind that Winroth, a scholar whose point of view is not to be lightly dismissed, thinks otherwise.
+I agree with the consensus that the teaching of Roman and canon law were going concerns in Bologna by around 1110 and 1130 respectively, but the reader should keep in mind that Winroth, a scholar whose point of view is not to be lightly dismissed, thinks otherwise.

 In recent years, it has become obligatory to mention at this point